renaissancejlc/fa21-cse110-lab4/expose/javascript/part2.md

 18. The above program only prints out the time once when executed.
 Modify this code such that the program prints out the time every second.
 (This should be a JS file - part2-question18.js)

 19. What is the output of the above code?
 (This should be in your part2.md)
+Solution:
+1
+4
+3
+2
+Explanation: This is because "1" has no delay and is logged first in code.
+"2" has the longest delay, thus is last to be logged.
+"4" 'has no delay, thus is second to be logged.
+And "3" has the shortest delay, thus is third to be logged.